Burundu4elo/rsschool-cv/cv.md

 ## About me

-I am 30 years old, I work like a freelancer since 2014.
-I starded work with knowledge about web-design, HTML and CSS.
-Then i learned JavaScript and PHP on basic level.
-I made templates for Sites on CMS Wordpress and similiar others.
-Between 2017 and 2019 i had a pause because of my depression and Families problems.
-But then i recovered.
-Now i know many things about Psychologic, Psychotherapy and Health of Mind.
-I have learned SASS, LESS, WebPack, Git and others interesting instruments and technology last two years.
-Now i continue working as a Freelancer, but a want to become a strong Frontender, and then a Fullstack Programmer.
+I am 30 years old, I work as a freelancer since 2014.
+I started work with knowledge about web design, HTML, and CSS.
+Then I learned JavaScript and PHP on a basic level.
+I made templates for Sites on CMS WordPress and similar others.
+Between 2017 and 2019 I had a pause because of my depression and Families problems.
+But then I recovered.
+Now I know many things about Psychologic, Psychotherapy, and Health of the Mind.
+I had learned SASS, LESS, WebPack, Git, and other interesting instruments and technology last two years.
+Now I continue working as a Freelancer, but a want to become a strong Frontend, and then a Fullstack Programmer.

 ### My strengths

 1. I am quick learn
 2. My softskils is good
-3. I enjoy by learnin something new
+3. I enjoy by learning something new
 4. I am purposeful and stress resistant
 5. I'm punctual in everything
 6. I know how to organisation myself